-So, um, what movies do you even think are good then?
+So, um, what movies do you even like then?

 When do you post new episodes?